7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 4/exercise_2.md

-I used the following `erlang` module functions:
+I used the following functions from the `erlang` module:

 ```
 size/1        Gets the size of a tuple.